Termarr Johnson: International career

 In 2019, Johnson was named to the 2019 USA Baseball 15U National Team for the WBSC U-15 World Cup Americas Qualifier and won a gold medal.
 In 2021, he played for the USA Baseball 18U National Team in a friendly series against Canada.
 Johnson was named to the United States national baseball team for the 2024 WBSC Premier12.

 Personal life

 Johnson is the youngest of four brothers.
 His oldest brother, Tervont, is an assistant coach for the Georgetown Hoyas baseball team.
-Another brother, Terrenz, is a music artist who performs under the stage name "Levels."
-His brother Tervell plays baseball and is an outfielder for the University of Texas Rio Grande Valley.
+Another brother, Tervell, plays baseball and is an outfielder for the University of Texas Rio Grande Valley.